Chickpea cookie dough is a healthier spin on the classic treat! Try this tasty recipe whenever a craving hits.

 - Rub off some of the chickpea skins first.
 This helps to remove the gritty texture in many of the recipes.

-- Use salted butter for best flavor, or coconut oil for vegan.
+- Use salted butter for best flavor, or vegan butter or refined coconut oil for vegan.
 People complain that the original chickpea cookie dough recipe uses peanut butter, which makes the dough taste like…peanut butter.
 Salted butter has the best flavor.
-You can sub coconut oil for vegan cookie dough, but it’s not quite as good flavor-wise.
+You can sub vegan butter or refined coconut oil for vegan chickpea cookie dough.

 - Use maple syrup and brown sugar.
 Maple syrup has the same amount of sugar as sugar.
 Here we’ve used a combination of both to bring in more of an actual dough vibe.